Communist Party of Britain (Marxist–Leninist): History

-The party was formed in 1968 by Reg Birch as a Maoist, anti-revisionist breakaway from the Communist Party of Great Britain, siding with the Communist Party of China in the Sino-Soviet split.
+The party was formed in 1968 by Reg Birch as a Maoist split from the Communist Party of Great Britain, siding with the Communist Party of China in the Sino-Soviet split.
+Birch, whom was expelled from the CPGB in January 1967, visited China in August of the same year which led to the founding of the party in April 1968.

 From 1979 onwards the CPB-ML sided with Enver Hoxha in the Sino-Albanian split.

 A small number of members split from the party in 1975, forming the Nottingham Communist Group.
 In 1976, three branches of the CPB-ML split and formed the Communist Workers Movement, initially under the leadership of Ian Williams.
 This group later joined the Revolutionary Communist League of Britain.

 In the 1980s, the CPB-ML came to support the Soviet Union again for a period, before dropping this line over Mikhail Gorbachev's reforms.
 More recently, the CPB-ML has developed a national line for Britain: "Rebuild Britain"; the party is strongly opposed to the European Union.

 The party published The Worker from 1969 until 2000, when it became Workers.

 Party members focus on work in the labour movement.